-Welcome to the first 10 Beautiful Rooms of the year and I hope it finds you well.
-First week of work done, kids back at s school so routine re-established and perhaps a little peace and quiet and five minutes to yourself.
+Welcome to the first 10 Beautiful Rooms of the holiday and I hope it finds you well.
+Fancy a little peace and quiet and five minutes to yourself.
 Pull up a chair, grab a cup of coffee and let’s have a wander round shall we.

 First up is this dark kitchen.
 This is the year of the dark kitchen.
 I’m not sure dark will ever overtake white but it’s definitely going to give it a run for its money.
 Whether you choose black, navy or green, this is the year to embrace something a little more bold.
 Remember you can always lighten the overall effect with pale floors and tables.

 Look also at the huge pendant light.
 This year, if you’re redoing your kitchen, instead of choosing three pendant lights to hang low over the island (everyone has those) consider instead picking one huge one to really make a statement.
 This one is like a huge hat but the wire structure allows the light to escape so it’s practical as well as dramatic.

 Another dark kitchen and yes there are two pendant lights but they are brass and, rather than the cliché of the exposed bulb – which is definitely on the way out by the way – they are more elegant and refined bring a sense of glamour to the space.
 This is definitely a tip for 2018 – glamour and luxe and generally creating a feeling of fabulousness at home.

 Sticking with dark cabinets, what do you think of this bathroom?
 Patterned tiles are only just getting started (although I have been banging on about them for ages) and they work really well to soften the dramatic black and white colour scheme in this room.